 not shareable.
 Reasonable travel, transportation, meals, and lodging will be considered shareable if a substantial savings will result (Section VIII.B.39).

 - Weight Reduction—Weight reduction programs, diet centers, and clinics are not shareable.
 Staples in the stomach, balloons inserted in the stomach, jaw wiring, or any other surgical procedures done primarily for weight reduction are not shareable.

 In general, maternity needs include bills for prenatal care, delivery, postnatal care, and miscarriage, and are treated like any other medical expense.

 There are specific Guidelines for types of maternity needs that are shareable in Samaritan Basic and Samaritan Classic (Section A) and the initial unshared amount (Section B).
 Expenses related to pregnancies and complications of birth of the mother and child where the pregnancy began before membership may only be shared as a Special Prayer Need (Section C).

 A. Maternity Needs That are Shareable

-- One-Person Memberships—No Maternity Sharing—Effective for needs opened after September 30, 2017 there will be no sharing of maternity needs for one-person memberships for both Samaritan Basic and Samaritan Classic except as Special Prayer Needs.
+- One-Person Memberships: No Maternity Sharing—Effective for needs opened after March 31, 2018 there will be no sharing of maternity needs for one-person memberships for both Samaritan Basic and Samaritan Classic except as Special Prayer Needs.
 This includes post-birth needs of the mother and child that are related to complications of birth.
 For a maternity expense to be shareable the membership will need to be at a multi-person size at least from conception.